fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-The compilerOptions now has the key [lib](https://www.typescriptlang.org/tsconfig#lib) that includes "type definitions for things found in browser environments (like `document`)."
+Notice *compilerOptions* now has the key [lib](https://www.typescriptlang.org/tsconfig#lib) that includes "type definitions for things found in browser environments (like `document`)."

 Everything else should be more or less fine except that, at the moment, the configuration allows compiling JavaScript files because *allowJs* is set to *true*.
 That would be fine if you need to mix TypeScript and JavaScript (e.g. if you are in the process of transforming a JavaScript project into TypeScript or something like that), but we want to create a pure TypeScript app, so let's change that configuration to *false*.